Chalarangelo/30-seconds-of-code/content/snippets/js/s/string-to-boolean.md

 ---
-title: "Tip: Convert a string to a boolean"
+title: Convert a string to a boolean
 shortTitle: String to boolean
 type: tip
 language: javascript